feklee/hiwiwi/README.md

     $ vncserver :0 -geometry 2880x1620 -dpi 192 -fg -xstartup ~/.xinitrc

-Use XVNC to scale down the desktop for viewing it on a lower resolution screen:
+Use [x11vnc][4] to scale down the desktop for viewing it on a lower resolution
+screen:

     $ x11vnc -scale 1/2 -display :0 -rfbport 5901